 I was born in a sunny provincial town near two seas – the Black Sea and the Sea of Azov.
 My father is from Siberia, he comes from a family of former convicts sent to penal colonies.
 My mother was born in Western Ukraine, but her family fled to Crimean steppes when repressions started.
 My grandmother plowed the virgin soil, she grew grapevines and orchards on the sun-burned and salted through land, creating a blossoming paradise.
 Before, I thought that Siberia was my second motherland even though I have been there only once.
 My dad always told me stories about taiga before bedtime.
 Tales about impenetrable Siberian forests, crystal-clear lakes and sullen people, about snowstorms and frost, snow piles and wild animals, about winters that last for nine months.
 Because of this I have grown up to love the people that I never met.

 Annexation and war have divided us.
 Some chose to play accusers and attackers, some were left to play the victim's role, to wait and endure.
 Also, as a result we got a clear understanding of the fact that we are all very different, we are completely different.
 Even though we use the same language and we have so much in common – the horror of penal camps, prisons, poverty, treachery, wars and repressions.

 Me and Mila are sitting on a black platform called architecton.
 It is a sort of an Absolute.
-It is like the Black Square painting by Malevich, artist who was born in Ukraine, lived and worked in Ukraine, Poland and Russia.
-But his "square" is like a bible for everyone.
+It is like the Black Square painting by Malevich, who was born in Ukraine, lived and worked in Ukraine, Poland and Russia.
+But his "square" is like a bible for every artist.
 We want our "square" to become a platform for the questioning and answering.